Lucy's Sofrito

 Joely Saravia (b.
 1991, New York City)

-Joely Saravia was born and raised in Washington Heights and currently resides in the Marble Hill area of the Bronx.
+Joely Saravia was born and raised in Washington Heights, NYC.
 She is a printmaker turned graphic designer, although printmaking still finds its way into her work.
 She loves to incorporate traditional art techniques into her digital designs, mix mediums, and play with juxtaposition.

 Her inspiration for her art comes from her culture and her upbringing.
 Being a Dominican-American in a predominantly Latinx neighborhood really helped her understand and appreciate her roots.
 From her hair texture to the music, the language, and the food, being immersed in the culture inspired her in a huge way and continues to this day.